 Filing your tax returns

-In the year you became bankrupt, you cannot have an income tax assessment under either IRD number.
+In the year you become bankrupt, you’ll need to have two part-year income tax assessments:

-- A return under your original IRD number from 1 April to your bankruptcy adjudication date.
+- One from 1 April to your bankruptcy adjudication date.
 It should show all income and expense claims for this period.

-- A second return under your new IRD number.
-This is for the day after your adjudication date to the end of the tax year.
+- A second assessment for the day after your adjudication date to the end of the tax year.
 It should show all income and expense claims for this period.